History of the Social Democratic Party of Germany: Merkel-led grand coalitions and the decline of the SPD (2005–2021)

 SPD state leader Andrea Ypsilanti choose to form a minority coalition with the Left in Hesse after a lost state election in January 2008; this decision was heavily criticized by national leaders of the SPD, as Buck, the leader at that time was for the coalition in Hesse and supported Ypsilanti.
 Beck, who was a popular minister-president, has lost a lot reputation on a national level because of the support.
 At an emergency session of leaders of the SPD, Beck resigned the chairmanship of the SPD, because after 8 months there was no coalition and Beck was criticized for supporting Ypsilanti.
 In November 2008, the Landtag in Hesse was dissolved and new elections were held in January 2009.
 Several other state leaders of SPD have started flirting with The Left and there is a huge struggle in the SPD on how to treat the Left in order to gain Bundesrat seats to be once again a true national party.
 In November 2008, the SPD was at 25% in national opinion polls, one of the lowest values in recent memory, and there remained rift between two internal factions of the party.
 One side of the party, the right-wing Seeheimer Kreis, refuses to do coalitions with the Left Party.
 Members of the right-wing include Frank-Walter Steinmeier and Gerhard Schröder.
 The other side of the party, the political left of the SPD, whose members include Andrea Ypsilanti and Andrea Nahles, embraces coalitions with the Left.
 A reason for such struggle with the Left is that the SPD is in a national coalition with the conservative coalition and is in a dual struggle, at first the struggle for not endangering the national coalition with Merkel and endangering a national political crisis that maybe result in further losses for the SPD, and secondly the struggle for not forgetting the roots where the SPD came from because the SPD is left-leaning party, whose political positions have been eaten by the Left party.

+Social Democrats lost Germany's federal elections in 2009, meaning the SPD ended up into the opposition for the first time in 11 years.
+After the 2013 German federal elections, Chancellor Angela Merkel's CDU party formed a new coalition government with the SPD.